Sovereign-Labs/sovereign-sdk/module-system/sov-modules-api/README.md

     - Interaction with user messages: The module must define the `call` method and the `CallMessage` type, which handle user messages.
 These messages typically result in changes to the module's state.

+    - Gas configuration: The module may use a `GasConfig` type, annotated by `#[gas]`, that will be loaded from the constants manifest configuration.

 1. The `ModuleInfo` trait: Provides additional information related to a module.
 This trait is automatically derived.

 1. The `Spec` trait: It defines all the types that modules are generic over.
 This separation allows the module logic to